A Mí No Me La Hacen: Recognition

 In 2021, A Mí No Me La Hacen received the UNESCO Global Media and Information Literacy Award in recognition of their work.

 In 2022, A Mí No Me La Hacen participated in the sixth Alfamed Congress in Arequipa, an international event gathering Media and Information Literacy experts from Latin America.
 In the same year, they earned a distinction for their advocacy for Media and Information Literacy from the Peruvian NGO “Democracia Digital”.
 Since the initiation of the first symposium in 2020, AMNMLH has consistently focused on providing free access and promoting media and information literacy (MIL) for all those interested.
 To accomplish this goal, they have strategically employed their social media channels and, more recently, their YouTube platform to stream these events live, thus ensuring widespread access.

-Moreover, the organization is dedicated to fostering partnerships with universities, international organizations, and embassies to facilitate and enrich the symposium activities, in the context of the Global Media and Information Literacy Week.
-This collaborative approach not only increases accessibility but also contributes to the cultivation of a diverse and engaged community that shares the common goal of advancing media and information literacy.

 Throughout the years, AMNMLH has forged alliances with various local and international entities, including but not limited to the UNESCO Office in Peru, Consejo Consultivo de Radio y Televisión (CONCORTV), the Embassy of Finland, Pontificia Universidad Católica del Perú, Goethe-Institut, Agence Française de Développement (AFD), and several others.
 These strategic partnerships have been instrumental in furthering the organization's mission and amplifying its reach and impact within the field of media and information literacy.

 In 2023 A Mí No Me La Hacen announced their PC videogame 'Infodemic: Journalism in crisis'.